Licensing

 The component matrix

-Everything you run and everything you ship is open or yours.
-The paid part is generation — creating or changing the processor artifact.
-The analyser is source-available; the one commercial piece is the hosted cloud service, used at design time.
+Everything you run and the generated processor source you ship are open or yours.
+The separately licensed part is generation — creating or changing the processor artifact through the local builder or hosted cloud service.

 No production lock-in: the generated processor source belongs to your project — inspect it, commit it, audit it, deploy it, and run it with no ongoing Fluxtion cloud access.